 The Plan has been amended for various tax law changes since receiving its latest IRS determination letter.
-However, the Plan's administrator and the Plan's tax counsel believe the Plan is designed and is currently being operated in compliance with the applicable requirements of the IRC.
+However, management believes the Plan is designed and is currently being operated in compliance with the applicable requirements of the IRC.
 Therefore, they believe the Plan is qualified and the related trust is tax-exempt.